nullinger/windows-itpro-docs/windows/deployment/update/windows-update-overview.md

       >
       >Store apps aren't installed by USO, today they are separate.

-- **WU Client/ UpdateAgent** - The component running on your PC.
+- **WU Client/ UpdateAgent** – The component running on your PC.
 It's essentially a DLL that is downloaded to the device when an update is applicable.
 It surfaces the APIs needed to perform an update, including those needed to generate a list of payloads to download, as well as starts stage and commit operations.
 It provides a unified interface that abstracts away the underlying update technologies from the caller.
-- **WU Arbiter handle**- Code that is included in the UpdateAgent binary.
-The arbiter gathers information about the device, and uses the CompDB(s) to output an action list.
+- **WU Arbiter handle** – Code that is included in the UpdateAgent binary.
+The arbiter gathers information about the device and uses the CompDB(s) to output an action list.
 It is responsible for determining the final "composition state" of your device, and which payloads (like ESDs or packages) are needed to get your device up to date.
-- **Deployment Arbiter**- A deployment manager that calls different installers.
+- **Deployment Arbiter** – A deployment manager that calls different installers.
 For example, CBS.

-Additional components include the following-
+Additional components include the following:

 - **CompDB** – A generic term to refer to the XML describing information about target build composition, available diff packages, and conditional rules.
 - **Action List** – The payload and additional information needed to perform an update.
 The action list is consumed by the UpdateAgent, as well as other installers to determine what payload to download.
 It's also consumed by the "Install Agent" to determine what actions need to be taken, such as installing or removing packages.